Central Texas ice storms are hard on our trees. If you know an ice storm is coming, here are some things you can do to help your trees survive.

 - Cracks in oak trees should be sealed as soon as possible, to prevent oak wilt.

-- Loose bark should be removed so bugs do not bore into the tree.
+- Gently remove loose bark so bugs can’t bore into your tree.

 - Dead branches should be removed.